marcelpetersen/mobil/_drafts/wunder-mobility-in-2019-a-retrospect.md

 2019 was defined by **growth.** We grew our team, our locations, our financial resource pool and our portfolio.
 Always motivated by the desire **to improve the quality of life in cities,** we expanded the scope of our vision dramatically.
 We went from three products to seven in a few short months, we opened offices half-way around the globe, we attended events in the Middle East, the USA, South America and Asia.
 We have lots of ideas on how to make 2020 an even more spectacular year than 2019.
 We have a lot to be excited about - ten years ago, shared mobility options outside of the public realm barely existed; autonomous cars felt more like a joke than a reality; the concept of an escooter probably would have been laughed at in the wake of some other failed initiative.
 Today, at the turn of the decade, we stand at the cusp of a new era of mobility: one that is autonomous, electric and **shared.**

-It’s been a pleasure working with you, growing with you and doing business with you.
+It’s been a pleasure working, growing and scaling with you.

 From our family to yours: